My Moves

 Set a big goal.
 Read what this long run did for me

 Move 1.2 | Be courageous.
-Continue doing things you love and dream about
+Continue doing things you love

-Move 1.3 | Eat other people’s stories for breakfast
+Move 1.3 | Learn from others.
+Eat T1D stories for breakfast

 People living with T1D share stories with a passion and honesty that clinical guides, or textbooks, can’t replicate.
-Stories carry emotional weight when grounded in the relentless reality of T1D extras.
+Their stories carry emotional weight when grounded in the relentless reality of T1D extras.
 Seek out stories from your peers.
 They might reshape what you believe is possible – and what you do about it.

 2. Management Moves | used for T1D basics